Vegan Dips, Salad Dressings, and Sauces

 • Cinnamon

-1. To Make The Dip: Whip the cream cheese, powdered sugar, agave nectar and pie spice until smooth and well mixed.
+1. To Make The Dip: Whip the cream cheese, powdered sugar, sweetener and pie spice until smooth and well mixed.
 Add pumpkin and beat until very light.
 Transfer to a serving bowl.
 Cover and refrigerate until serving.

 2. To Make The Chips: Brush tortillas with melted Earth Balance or non-dairy milk.
 Using a pizza cutter, slice into strips 2" wide, then each strip crosswise into 2" pieces.
 Place on baking sheet.
 In a small bowl, mix sugar and cinnamon.
 Sprinkle over tortillas.
 (If using pitas, cut in half so you have 2 round circles, then follow the instructions for the tortillas.)
 Bake in 400 degree oven until crisp.
 Remove and cool.